joakim/kay/README.md

 double 21  --> 42
 ```

-Blocks can form part of messages and even emulate control flow statements, as this equivalent to an if-then-else statement shows:
+Blocks can form part of messages and emulate control flow statements, as this equivalent to an if-then-else statement shows:

 ```smalltalk
 answer = 42